Ebazhanov/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [ ] value or reference, depending on the programming language used
 - [ ] value
-- [ ] value or reference, depending on the program
+- [ ] value or reference, depending on program
 - [x] reference

 #### Q102.
 If a language just implements pass-by-value parameters to functions, can the objects passed as parameters be set to new instances inside the function and their new value will return to the caller?